Back when I worked in the corporate world, I used to get called naive at least once a week.

-Tony Hsieh talks in his book, Delivering Happiness, about how that assumption could have lost him control of Zappos.
+The late Tony Hsieh talked in his book, Delivering Happiness, about how that assumption could have lost him control of Zappos.

 Hsieh was savvy enough to manage his board while he found an investor smart enough to realize the truth — that his “little experiments” were what had turned a rather uninspiring idea (selling shoes online) into a billion-dollar business.